All Products

 Prerequisites

-Step 1: Enable the CoreDNS log plugin
+Step 1 (optional): Enable the CoreDNS log plugin

 Procedure

-In the kube-system namespace of the ACK cluster, navigate to Configuration Management > Configuration Items, click the coredns configuration item, and check the Corefile field of the coredns configuration item for the log plugin.
+4. Check the Corefile for the log plugin (typically the default block .:53).
 If the plugin is not found, add it as shown in the following example to enable logging for CoreDNS domain name resolution.
-For more information, see Modify a Configuration Item.
+For more information, see Modify a parameter.

 Corefile: |